jEnbuska/react-proxy-state/README.md

 ## Arrays
 Arrays are not shallow merged like objects

-'setState' and 'remove' can be expensive if run on older browsers, that do not support es6 Proxy
+'assign' and 'remove' can be expensive if run on older browsers, that do not support es6 Proxy

 The technical details about why this is so, boils down to same reasons, why React is advices to not use index as 'key':s for component when creating list of components